CPequeno/Time-Series/Wold-Decomposition.md

 ##  -20.552925708908383
 ```

 In such cases, the residual variance of Wold's decomposition becomes excessively high.
 Specifically, while the variance of the residuals under the assumption of knowing the true DGP is approximately 3.55, the variance of Wold's decomposition skyrockets to 753.80.
 To verify this, re-run the entire notebook, replacing the original DGP with the new one and updating the BP accordingly.
+The results are shown below.

 ![Wold's Decomposition Plot](wold_decomposition2.png)

+As said, the Wold's decomposition does not perform very well (in fact, the approximation is terrible).